imkoi/unity-async-research/rea.md

 3. Create implementations foreach task library that will run simple logic
 4. Check startup allocations and alloc per frame
 5. Check PlayerLoop performance (each library will use its own player loop to schedule and invoke completion events on main thread)
-6. Check code gen in ilCode, since IL2CPP will generate same code for MethodStateMachines

 ### Allocations and Frametime
 Note: I dont cover hard cases here, such awaiting .Net Task